-In this article, I’ll share the 5 steps that helped me turn a $15M “lost cause” into a successful project – by maintaining the balance between shipping code quickly and ensuring application reliability and observability.
+In this article, I’ll share the 5 steps that helped me adopt the continuous reliability framework and turn a $15M “lost cause” into a successful project – by maintaining the balance between shipping code quickly and ensuring application reliability and observability.

 5 Essential Steps to Avoid the Fragile Methodology

 In order to avoid falling into the trap of fragile methodologies, we need to create a mentality of code hygiene.

 Code quality must start at the very beginning of product development, as early as the prototype stage.
 According to a report from the Consortium for IT Software Quality, developers introduce an average of 100 to 150 errors for every thousand lines of code they deploy.